At Home with David Jones

-At Home with David Jones is an Australian television series which aired from 1963 to 1964 on Canberra station CTC-7.
+At Home with David Jones was an Australian television series which aired from 1963 to 1964 on Canberra station CTC-7.
 It was among a small number of television series produced in that state during the 1960s, and was among the earliest such series.
 The series was about cooking and interior decorating.
-"David Jones" was not a person on the series, rather it referred to the name of the sponsor.
+"David Jones" was not a person on the series, rather it referred to the name of the sponsor, department store David Jones.

 The series was hosted by Marge Christian.